 Help!
-How Do I Protect My Color-Treated Hair From the Sun?May 19, 2020
+How Do I Protect My Color-Treated Hair From the Sun?June 09, 2021

-Once upon a time I was able to keep my brown roots invisible — I was a blonde-haired girl and no one was the wiser.
-But given that I haven’t had my hair touched-up or toned in nearly five months (thanks social distancing), my fake blonde-ness is becoming much harder to hide.
-Add summer sun to the mix, and my hair color is on the verge of becoming majorly brassy, super faded and, inevitably, brown again.
+My fake blonde hair (I’m a natural brunette) is always tricky to maintain, but add summer sun to the mix, and my hair color is on the verge of becoming majorly brassy and super faded.
 On a mission to extend the life of my hair color, keep strands soft and protect my blonde during the summer months, I turned to the experts for some hair color-preserving tips.
-Ahead, hair colorists and Matrix ambassadors George Papanikolas and Michelle O’Connor are sharing how to protect and refresh your hair color pre- and post-sun exposure.
+Ahead, hair colorists and Matrix ambassadors George Papanikolas and Michelle O’Connor reveal how to protect and refresh your hair color pre- and post-sun exposure.

 Aside from color concerns, the sunlight can also lead to a change in texture, especially if you have coarse or coiled hair.
 “Oil from the scalp doesn’t naturally travel down the curlier hair strands, which are already susceptible to being dry,” says O’Connor.
 “Add heat and UV rays from the sun into the mix and it can create not only fading color, but also extra dry and brittle hair.”
 She explains that the sun’s rays can act like bleach on the hair and damage the cuticle and protein structure.